zowe/docs-site/docs/user-guide/k8s-prereqs.md

 ### Kubernetes Cluster

+The Zowe containerization solution is compatible with Kubernetes v1.19+ or OpenShift v4.6+.

 You can prepare a Kubernetes cluster based on your requirements in many different ways.

 For development purpose, you can setup a Kubernetes cluster on your local computer by: